 Please visit our Document Downloads page to access the College's other policies, i.e. our Mental Health Policy.

-Applicants should have a minimum of 48 UCAS points at A-Level, a Level Three Extended Diploma at PPP or equivalent qualification.
-They must also have GCSE English and Maths at grade C or above, or an equivalent qualification.
+Applicants should have a minimum of 48 UCAS points at A-Level, a Level 3 Extended Diploma at PPP or equivalent qualification, or an Access to Higher Education Diploma.
+They must also have GCSE English at grade C or above, or an equivalent qualification.

 Life experience of mature students will be taken into account when considering applications.
 The successful completion of an entry task may be required when considering applications without the required formal entry qualifications.